nhb15/LUClinicDB_COMP453/README.md

 # To run the program:

 Clone this repository.

 Run the Create DDL and then the Insert DDL on a database in your localhost.

 Modify db.yaml to match your localhost user and database name.
 If you are on a Mac, you may have to uncomment and put in your mysql_port information in db_yaml and __init__.py.

+Point Flask at LuClinic.py and run it within Anaconda.